-There is only one level of control system on the UAV, the flight control unit.
-It is in the CCU, the WooKong control board.
-This unit is responsible for operating the commands from top level.
-Because of the application of RC controller, between the top level and bottom level there is a autonoumous/manual control switch.
-The switch can communicate with the the RC controller and when necessary, it can be used to control the UAV manually.
-This switch is integrated into the CCU.
+There is only one level of control system on the UAV, the inner control unit.
+It is in the CCU, the JadeRabbit control board.
+This unit is responsible for operating the commands from upper module.
+Because of the application of RC controller, between the upper module and inner control unit there is a manned/unmanned control selector.
+The selector can communicate with the the RC controller and when necessary, it can be used to control the UAV through the RC controller.
+This selector is integrated into the CCU.